sebasjicha10/movie-browser/README.md

 Try it at: <br />
 Run a web iOS simulator at: https://snack.expo.io/@sebasjicha10/cf826b <br />
-Run it on your Android device with Expo at: https://expo.io/@sebasjicha10/movies-browser
+Run it on your Android device with Expo at: https://expo.io/@sebasjicha10/movies-browser <br />
 <a href="https://youtu.be/e_7CAffoRiU" target="_blank">Watch a video demo here</a>.<i style="font-size: 12px;"> (Clicking on the link will redirect you to YouTube).</i>

 ## Description